Particle.news

 Overview

-• The Supreme Court heard arguments Wednesday on the Trump administration’s plan to end Temporary Protected Status, a program that lets people from crisis-hit countries live and work in the U.S., for about 350,000 Haitians and 6,000 Syrians with broader stakes for more than 1 million others.
+• The Supreme Court heard arguments Wednesday on the Trump administration’s move to end Temporary Protected Status for Haitians and Syrians.